Loading

 • To identify a recommendation to mitigate the risk associated with performing bookkeeping services

-• To recognize actions that would and would not impair an accountant’s independence
+• To review actions that would and would not impair an accountant’s independence

 • To recognize bookkeeping functions that would impair independence

-• To identify a key factor in determining whether the performance of BOI filing assistance services impairs an accountant’s independence
+• To identify a key factor in determining whether the performance of a nonattest service impairs an accountant’s independence

 • To recall the date by which an engagement partner must take responsibility for determining that ethical requirements are fulfilled